Defined term

 How is PR for AI search different from regular PR?

-The mechanics of pitching journalists and building media relationships are largely the same.
-The difference is in what you optimize for.
-Traditional PR measures impressions, reach, and audience fit.
-PR for AI search adds a parallel objective: whether the coverage appears in the retrieval pool AI systems draw from for your category's queries.
-That shifts publication selection, pitch timing, content quality thresholds, and success metrics.
-The execution overlaps significantly; the measurement layer is different.
+The pitching mechanics are similar.
+The difference is in what you optimize for and how you measure it.
+Traditional PR targets impressions, reach, and audience fit.
+PR for AI search adds a parallel objective: whether the coverage enters the retrieval pool that ChatGPT, Perplexity, Gemini, and Google AI Mode draw from when answering category queries.
+That shifts publication selection, pitch timing, and success metrics.
+AuthorityTech tracks this through citation share and recommendation rate — metrics from the Machine Relations measurement layer.

-Does owned content contribute at all to AI search citations?
+Does owned content contribute to AI search citations?

 Yes, but at materially lower rates than earned media.
-AuthorityTech's research found a 325% higher citation rate for earned distribution versus owned content alone.
-Blog posts, landing pages, and owned assets still contribute — particularly when they are structured for extractability and linked from earned sources — but they function as amplifiers for an earned foundation, not substitutes.
+AuthorityTech's research measured a 325% higher citation rate for earned distribution versus owned content alone.
+Owned assets — blog posts, glossary entries, landing pages — contribute when they are structured for extractability and linked from earned sources, but they function as amplifiers for an earned foundation, not substitutes.
 AI systems treat independent third-party sources as stronger corroboration signals than self-published content.

 Which publications matter most for AI citations in B2B?